 After years of face-to-face learning, changing to online learning is not an easy thing.
 The change in learning to online learning brings a sense of loss in the presence of friends and teachers, loss of atmosphere, and reduced understanding of the material (Khalid & Quick, 2016).
 The lack of interaction as in face-to-face lectures often makes students feel bored and makes learning less effective (Irawan et al., 2020).
-The existence of interaction, feedback from lecturers and attention to student progress, the provision of clear lecture materials, and the ability of lecturers to make students active during learning, can increase student satisfaction in participating in online learning environment can be a big problem (Zhu, 2012).
+The existence of interaction, feedback from lecturers and attention to student progress, the provision of clear lecture materials, and the ability of lecturers to make students active during learning, can increase student satisfaction in participating in online learning.
+Meanwhile, the lack of teacher guidance and interaction in the online learning environment can be a big problem (Zhu, 2012).
 In addition, to take part in online learning, confidence in communicating becomes the basis for interacting with friends and lecturers.
 The interaction construction both interactions with lecturers, fellow students, and the material being taught plays an important role for satisfaction in face-to-face learning and online learning (Kuo et al., 2014).
-The results of this research support the results of previous studies where the presence of lecturers and the confidence to interact in an online environment can increase student satisfaction in participating in online learning (Kuo et al., 2014).
+The results of this research support the results of previous studies where the presence of lecturers and the confidence to interact in an online environment can increase student satisfaction in participating in online learning (Khalid & Quick, 2016; Tan et al., 2017).

 This model conveys the value of online learning experiences to support student readiness to attend lectures.
-Students who are ready and the presence of lecturers is felt to affect their satisfaction in participating in online learning.
-The findings regarding the absence of the influence of technological complexity on online learning readiness provide clues for the sustainability of the online learning model.
+Students who are ready and the presence of lecturers is felt to affect their satisfaction in participating in all including regarding the absence of the influence of technological complexity on online learning readiness provide clues for the sustainability of the online learning model.
 The online learning method allows it to be continued because technology has become a part of today's student life.
 They no longer experience significant difficulties in operating the technology used in online learning.
 In addition, through online learning, it allows students to independently explore their techniques and thinking (Wang et al., 2019).
 However, the availability of a stable network is needed to support online learning.
-The implication of this research is that student satisfaction in attending online learning.
-Optimizing the readiness and presence of lecturers in online learning and their involvement in the two-way learning process.
+The implication of this research is that student satisfaction in attending online lectures can be further improved by prioritizing the readiness and presence of lecturers in online learning.
+Optimizing the readiness and presence of lecturers is needed to increase students' independence in learning and their involvement in the two-way learning process.
 The existence of a good online learning system will increase learning readiness and encourage collaboration and interaction so that learning satisfaction increases and can boost academic achievement.